niklasramo/palikka/README.md

 ###.Deferred.prototype.result()

-Retrieve the result value (the arguments with which the instance was resolved/rejected) of the instance.
+Retrieve the result, the value with which the deferred instance was resolved or rejected, of the deferred instance.

 **Syntax**

-`d.result()`
+`deferred.result()`

 **Returns** &nbsp;&mdash;&nbsp; *anything*